RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/properties/Unicode.Normalization.md

       <dd>Chunks table for the ``canonicalCombiningClass`` MultiStageTable.</dd>
 </dl>

-A stem called ``Canonical_Decomposition.`` is created.
+A stem called ``Canonical_Decomposition_Mapping.`` is created.
 It will contain targets for a calculated SIGNAL instruction.
 This will handle the cases of Hangul Syllabes ("AC00"U to "D7A3"U), and the few singleton decompositions that are not CJK Ideographs.

 In the 15.0 version of ``UnicodeData.txt``, most singleton canonical decomposable characters are CJK COMPATIBILITY IDEOGRAPH F900 to FAD9 (some few